-Every day, thousands of people find themselves in circumstances where, often for the first time, they need resources that can’t be found in the yellow pages or on the internet: low cost burial services, employment, a free or low-cost health clinic, training, free eyeglasses replacement for the elderly, affordable parenting classes or other counseling, legitimate help overcoming temporary financial difficulties, and many more such scenarios.
-2-1-1 has the answers.
+Every day, thousands of people find themselves in circumstances where, often for the first time, they need resources that can’t be easily found on the internet or in any phone book: low cost burial services, employment resources, a free or low-cost health clinic, free eyeglasses replacement for the elderly, affordable parenting classes or other counseling services, legitimate help overcoming temporary financial difficulties, and many more such scenarios.
+211 has answers.

-Nationwide, more than 85% or the US population has 2-1-1 available.
-That number is over 93% in California.
-San Bernardino County has 100% coverage with the singular exception of Metro Wireless, which has chosen not to pass 2-1-1 calls anywhere.
+Nationwide 93% of the US population has 2-1-1 available.
+That number is over 98% in California.
+San Bernardino County has 100% coverage.